-The IAP-Madrid Program is a Spanish II language program open to MIT undergraduate and graduate students.
-This is an MIT course taught by an MIT faculty member.
-For more information contact Global Education, Room 12-189, email@example.com.
+The IAP-Madrid Program is a Spanish II language program taught by MIT faculty in Madrid, which is open to MIT undergraduate and graduate students.
+For more information, visit http://gecd.mit.edu/go_abroad/study/explore/madrid_iap/.

-MIT International Science and Technology Initiatives (MISTI), though primarily an international internship program (see below), also facilitates study abroad opportunities for students through one of its 14 country programs.
-Opportunities include semester-long programs with prestigious institutions such as École Polytechnique and Sciences Po in France, and Ben Gurion University of the Negev, Haifa University, Hebrew University, Technion-Israel Institute of Technology, and Tel Aviv University in Israel.
+MIT International Science and Technology Initiatives (MISTI), though primarily an international internship program (see below), also facilitates study abroad opportunities for students through one of its 17 country programs.
+Opportunities include semester-long programs with prestigious institutions such as École Polytechnique and Sciences Po in France.
 For more information, visit http://web.mit.edu/misti/.

 The Department of Aeronautics and Astronautics offers study at the University of Pretoria in South Africa.
-For more information contact Global Education, Room 12-189, firstname.lastname@example.org.
+For more information, visit http://gecd.mit.edu/go_abroad/study/explore/.

 The Department of Architecture has two exchange programs, one with Delft University of Technology in the Netherlands and the other with the University of Hong Kong.
 For more information visit http://architecture.mit.edu/undergraduate-foreign-exchange.html.